-In January 2019, the Climate Council, comprising Australia’s leading climate scientists and other policy experts, issued a policy statement concluding that nuclear power plants “are not appropriate for Australia – and probably never will be”.
-The Climate Council statement continued: “Nuclear power stations are highly controversial, can’t be built under existing law in any Australian state or territory, are a more expensive source of power than renewable energy, and present significant challenges in terms of the storage and transport of nuclear waste, and use of water”.
+- In January 2019, the Climate Council, comprising Australia's leading climate scientists, issued a policy statement concluding that nuclear power plants "are not appropriate for Australia – and probably never will be".
+The Climate Council statement continued: "Nuclear power stations are highly controversial, can't be built under existing law in any Australian state or territory, are a more expensive source of power than renewable energy, and present significant challenges in terms of the storage and transport of nuclear waste, and use of water".

 - Nuclear power plants are vulnerable to threats which are being exacerbated by climate change.
 These include dwindling and warming water sources, sea-level rise, storm damage, drought, and jelly-fish swarms.
 Retired nuclear engineer David Lochbaum states: "You need to solve global warming for nuclear plants to survive."

-- The latest estimates for all reactors under construction in western Europe and the U.S. range from A$17.8 billion to A$24 billion per reactor and have been subject to spectacular cost overruns and delays amounting to A$10 billion or more.
-A twin-reactor project in South Carolina was abandoned after the expenditure of at least A$13 billion (US$9 billion).
+- The latest estimates for all reactors under construction in western Europe and the U.S. range from A$17.6 billion to A$30.6 billion per reactor and have been subject to spectacular cost overruns amounting to A$10 billion or more.
+A twin-reactor project in South Carolina was abandoned after the expenditure of A$12 billion.

 - There are no fundamental differences between thorium and uranium: thorium reactors produce nuclear waste, and they are vulnerable to catastrophic accidents, and they can be (and have been) used to produce explosive material for nuclear weapons.